Waiting List Policies

 Current On-Campus Resident Priority

 - Swiss Tower 2-Bedroom Eligibility: As there are only 20 two-bedroom apartments in Swiss Tower, priority for placement in a two-bedroom apartment will be: (1) married couple with 3+ children (in compliance with city code related to family size and apartment square footage), (2) married couple with 2+ children.
-Applicants with only one child are not eligible to reside in a two-bedroom apartment unless a second child is expected which will be born within three months of moving in or unless no otherwise qualified couple are available to move in within a reasonable timeframe.
+Applicants with only one child are not eligible to reside in a two-bedroom apartment unless a second child is expected which will be born within three months of moving in or unless no otherwise qualified couples are available to move in within a reasonable timeframe.

 - Swiss Tower 2-Bedroom Priority: Current apartment residents have priority over all applicants on the appropriate waiting list, including disabled and international students.
 For example, if a two-bedroom apartment is available and a current resident with two children requests to transfer from a one-bedroom apartment into a two-bedroom apartment, the resident will be given priority over an applicant on the appropriate waiting list who has two children.
 The only exception to this will be if there is an applicant on the appropriate waiting list with 3+ children, in which case the apartment will be assigned to whoever has more children.